pingcap/blog/2017-05-23-perconalive17.md

 ## <span id="query">What Happens behind a query<span>

 We have talked about the process.
-Let’s see an example to show what’s going on behind a query.
+Let's see an example to show what's going on behind a query.
 Assuming we have a schema with two fields and an index.
-Now we need to run the following query: SELECT COUNT(c1) FROM t WHERE c1 > 10 AND c2 = ‘percona’;
+Now we need to run the following query: SELECT COUNT(c1) FROM t WHERE c1 > 10 AND c2 = 'percona';

-This is a very simple statement and it’s easy to make the logical plan and the physical plan.
-Note that when it comes to the physical plan, you should calculate the query cost of the plan, which is the cost-based optimization that you’ve been quite familiar with.
+This is a very simple statement and it's easy to make the logical plan and the physical plan.
+Note that when it comes to the physical plan, you should calculate the query cost of the plan, which is the cost-based optimization that you've been quite familiar with.

 The plan works well in a stand-alone database, but what happens in a distributed database that needs distributed computing in most cases?
-Let’s see the next slide to show how the SQL statement is executed in TiDB.
+Let's see the next slide to show how the SQL statement is executed in TiDB.

 ![Query plan in TiDB](media/image_9.png)